List of The Goon Show episodes: Surviving episodes

 Commencing with the start of the fifth series (in 1954), BBC Transcription Services began making copies for overseas sales, and even commissioned re-recordings of some key fourth series episodes for the "Vintage Goons" series, which was mainly intended for overseas markets.

-The BBC Transcription Services versions were then cut to remove topical and parochial material and anything that might be potentially offensive.
-Later, BBC Transcription Services releases had further cuts for timing purposes.
-For many years, these abridged versions were thought to be only surviving copies of many episodes, but in recent years restoration experts such as Ted Kendall have found and restored a considerable amount of missing material.
+The Transcription versions were then cut to remove topical and parochial material and anything that might be potentially offensive.
+Later, Transcription Services releases had further cuts for timing purposes.
+For many years, these abridged versions were thought to be only surviving copies of many episodes.

+In 1987, when BBC producer Richard Edis selected "The International Christmas Pudding" for a Radio 2 repeat, he discovered the edited Transcription Services copy was too short for the intended slot.
+He consulted sound engineer and researcher Ted Kendall, who'd been working on rebuilding the BBC's Goons archive and had found a tape of the original transmission version of the episode in a collection made by dubbing mixer Peter Copeland.
+Kendall was able to restore the missing material.

+In 1991, Dirk Maggs brought Kendall onto the team for his documentary At Last the Go On Show, and Kendall informed him of twelve episodes whose commercial rights had been licensed to EMI, which had then released them in truncated form.
+The BBC therefore didn't have the rights to release them commercially - but they did still hold the broadcast rights.
+This prompted Maggs to commission Kendall to restore sixteen episodes, including the ones tied up with EMI, for two repeat runs.
+The first of these ran on Radio 2, starting with "The Lost Emperor" on 18 April 1992, and the other was on Radio 4 starting with "The Call of the West" on 12 October 1992.